canonical/tf-lite-examples-snap/README.md

 tf-lite-examples.video-classification --label tflite/video_classification/kinetics600_label_map.txt
 ```

-> Note: because the running directory is different than the one where the video classification example looks for the lable file, one needs to specify the path to it as an argument.
+> Note: because the running directory is different than the one where the video classification example looks for the label file, one needs to specify the path to it as an argument.